Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## What you need to know

-The hardest part for many is getting the drivers to load with Secure Boot.
-Secure Boot blocks Nvidia driver's modules from loading unless we sign them.
+The hardest part is getting the drivers to load with Secure Boot.
+Secure Boot blocks the driver's modules from loading unless we sign them.

-Please, run the following command in the terminal to determine if you have Secure Boot enabled:
+Run the following command in the terminal to check Secure Boot status:

 ```bash
 mokutil --sb-state
 ```

-This will slightly complicate it for you if enabled (which, it should be).
-However, if it is disabled you will skip the steps for secureboot making it much easier.
-Don't disable Secure Boot if it was already enabled!
+This will slightly complicate it for you if enabled.
+Don't disable Secure Boot if it was already enabled to improve your security.

 All you need to do is follow the guide and *hopefully* everything works smoothly!